 Shameless promotion: How to get extra cash for the holidays

 A recent survey showed that the average American household has about $3,000 worth of unwanted items that could be sold to generate cash or donated as a tax write-off.
 Who couldn’t use an extra $3,000 or even $300 for that matter?

 Selling stuff you no longer use or love is an easy way to put some extra cash in your pocket.
 Stash it away for a rainy day or put it to good use right now for the holidays.

 That’s all for this month.
 Until next month, keep it simple.

-FULL DISCLOSURE: Some links in my e-zine are affiliate links, meaning if you purchase through my link I will earn a modest commission.
-I appreciate that.
-All proceeds from affiliate programs go toward the continuation of this complimentary newsletter.
-Thanks in advance for your support!
+FULL DISCLOSURE: Some links in this newsletter may be affiliate links, meaning if you purchase through my link I may earn a small commission.
+Thanks in advance for your support of my work!
 Please note that I only recommend products that I would recommend whether I got paid or not.